rchillyard/Comparer/README.md

 Yes, I know that we could also have used _Ordering_, which would have involved declaring an _Ordering[Date]_ in the companion object of _Date_.
 It would, then, have looked a little more similar to the functional version below.
-It would have had its own set of complications then.
+But it would have had its own set of complications then.

 A typical usage of this in a specification might be: